lorin/booknotes/How-To-Fail-At-Almost-Everything-And-Still-Win-Big.md

   with low calories.
 9. Learn how to season your healthy-yet-bland foods.

+## Fitness

+Be active every day

+Three practical ways to schedule exercise in marriage:

+1. Join an organized team
+2. Always exercise at the same time every day.
+3. Exercise together (if you both really mean it)

+### Motivation to exercise

+Never exercise so much in one day that you won't feel like being active the next day.

+Soreness is like a penalty for exercising.

+Exercise becomes a habit when you do it every day without fail.

+### Reward

+I find it important to reward myself after exercise with a healthy snack that I enjoy, some downtime that involves reading interesting articles on my phone, or a nice cup of coffee.
+By putting those pleasures at the immediate end of my exercise, I develop a strong association between the exercise and the good feelings.
+It forms a habit.

 ## Summary

 * Focus on your diet first and get that right so you have energy to *want* to